visualjeff/propertiesParser/README.md

-##propertyParser uses https://translate.yandex.net to go through a properties file and converts the text values based on locale:
+## propertyParser uses [https://translate.yandex.net](https://translate.yandex.net) to go through a properties file and converts all of its text values to a different locale:

 **To use:**

-Update the service key in propertyParser.js:
+Update the [developers key](https://translate.yandex.com/developers/keys) in propertyParser.js:

 ```
 const key = 'trnsl.1.1.20170505T025536Z.3edcea2be083e2f2.63e93143a8cbe4e89a2de0d36c0bbb7c4259f2d6';